Mhuzvar/ultimateDDguide/what-to-buy.md

 Recomended to buy EVGA GPUs with international warranty

-Best to buy at shops close to Digital plaza, estimated price is approximately as at Alza.cz without VAT \(bez DPH\)
+Best to buy at shops close to Digital plaza, estimated price is approximately the same as at Alza.cz without VAT \(bez DPH\)

 You can try to bargain.